Küng Recorders

 Model II Classica Recorders

 The original classic Küng series of modern recorders, made for decades, encompassed eight different sizes of instruments from piccolo to contrabass.
 This was the most comprehensive assortment of modern recorders offered by any one maker.
-Each instrument is made from one continuous piece of wood, and the quality of wood and workmanship are outstanding.
+Each instrument was made from one continuous piece of wood, and the quality of wood and workmanship were outstanding.
 These instruments are rather plain, clear, uniform, open, and strong in tone with relatively little overtone development and good overall response; they often appeal to those who play modern woodwind or brass instruments.
-These models, previously available in as many as twelve different woods, are now available only in one to at most a few exotic hardwoods.
-The entire Model II Classica series is gradually and regrettably being discontinued by the maker.
-Models marked with † are no longer being produced; availability is limited to the instruments that we presently have left in inventory.
-All other models will be discontinued in the course of 2008 as current wood supplies are exhausted.
+The entire Model II Classica series has regrettably been discontinued by the maker, but used instruments are occasionally available.

 Instrument Features Wood Choices Net Price